veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ## Protocol Versioning

-There is no need for a version bump within enhanced RTMP for either the RTMP handshake sequence or the FLV header file version field.
+There is no need for a version bump within E-RTMP for either the [[RTMP](#rtmp)] handshake sequence or the FLV header file version field.
 All of the enhancements are triggered via the newly defined additions to the bitstream format which don’t break legacy implementations.
-Enhanced RTMP is self describing in its capabilities.
+E-RTMP is self describing in its capabilities.

 ## Documentation Versioning